AN INSIDE LOOK: SunStar Strategic Webinar Series

 So that's what I would encourage people to do is again focus on product and how your product can match up with preferences much more than the whole hey, our fund just hit five stars; invest with us kind of thing that we see all the time.

-Marilyn: Well that is all the questions we have.
+Moderator: Well that is all the questions we have.
 That was a great give and take.
 Thank you so much, Warren.
 Thank you to all of our participants for sending in your questions.
 I just want to remind you we will send around a replay link probably later this week, and if you have any other topics anybody would be interested in hearing about in Sunstar's Inside Look webinar series we would love to hear from you.
 So just give us a call or drop us an email.
 And that is it for today.
 Again, Warren, very insightful.
 Thank you so much and thanks to all our participants.
 Bye for today.

 Warren Miller: Thank you.